ABOUT

 Finalist - BAFTA Scotland.
 Best Director.
 1994

-Ewan's eighth book, the 'darkly comic thriller', HOW TO SURVIVE EVERYTHING was published by Contraband in the UK in 2021, and in the US with Harper Perennial in 2022.
+Ewan's eighth book, the 'darkly comic thriller', HOW TO SURVIVE EVERYTHING was published by Contraband in the UK in 2021, and in the US with Harper Perennial in 2022 and Suhrkamp Verlag in Germany in 2024.
 It tells the story of a teenage girl who is abducted by her survivalist father, who believes that a world ending pandemic has begun.

 In November 2022, the book was optioned for a TV series and developed by Made Up Stories (Nine Perfect Strangers, Pieces of Her), Fifth Season & Kindling Pictures.